kwilinsi/tlmerge/docs/config.md

 - If the `PATH` is omitted entirely, log messages are not written to any file.
   You can use this along with the `silent` flag to disable all logging.

+> [!NOTE]
-Note that tlmerge uses a rotating handler for the log file, storing up to 5 backups of 5 MB each.
+> tlmerge uses a rotating handler for the log file, storing up to 5 backups of 5
+> MB each.

 ### `verbose`